-The Second Genome Drug Discovery Platform utilize the award-winning PhyloChip® assay developed by Dr. Gary Andersen at the Lawrence Berkeley National Laboratory.
-The PhyloChip assay represents years of research and development resulting in what is now a mature technology capable of providing the most detailed measurements of microbial community dynamics in a high-throughput and reproducible manner.
+Our Microbiome Drug Discovery and Development Platform utilizes the award-winning PhyloChip® assay developed by Dr. Gary Andersen at the Lawrence Berkeley National Laboratory.
+The PhyloChip® assay represents years of research and development resulting in what is now a mature technology capable of providing the most detailed measurements of microbial community dynamics in a high-throughput and reproducible manner.

 Microbial communities found in human and environmental samples contain thousands of different microbial species.
 Typically, these communities include a few dominant organisms and a large number of microbes at very small overall abundance levels.
 These rare bugs can be important in driving vital processes and ecosystem function.

 PhyloChip® assay is a high-throughput, microarray-based method that identifies and measures the relative abundance of more than 50,000 individual microbial taxa.